DannyDannyDanny/midi-to-guitar-tab/README.md

-# midi-to-guitar-tab
+# Moodoo

-python tool for converting an ableton midi melody file into plaintext guitar tabs
+Python program for displaying / converting an midi file exported from ableton (containg a melody) into plaintext guitar tabs.